-Deuteronomy 15:13-14a And when you send him out free from you, you shall not let him go away empty.
-14 You shall furnish him liberally out of your flocks. . .
+Deuteronomy 15:13-14 And when you send him away free from you, you shall not let him go away empty-handed; you shall supply him liberally from your flock. . .

 So it was not just a menial amount of wealth that was given to an ex-slave; but he was to be given to liberally.

-Deuteronomy 15:14b-15 . . .and out of your floor, and out of your winepress: of that wherewith the LORD your God has blessed you, you shall give unto him.
-And you shall remember that you was a bondman in the land of Egypt, and the LORD your God redeemed you: therefore I command you this thing today.
+Deuteronomy 15:14-15 . . . from your threshing-floor, and from your winepress.
+From what the LORD has blessed you with, you shall give to him.
+You shall remember that you were a slave in the land of Egypt, and the LORD your God redeemed you; therefore I command you this thing today.

 Turn with me to Exodus 21.
 The ninth command that I have listed here is that, in fact, the probability existed here that, at times, an indentured servant (or, a slave)—when given permission to become a free man—would request not to go out free.
 Under the Old Covenant, definite provision was made whereby also such a desire could be fulfilled.

-Exodus 21:5-6 And if the servant shall plainly say, "I love my master, my wife, and my children; I will not go out free:" Then his master shall bring him unto the judges; he shall also bring him to the door, or unto the door post; and his master shall bore his ear through with an awl; and he shall serve him forever.
+Exodus 21:5-6 And if the servant plainly says, "I love my master, my wife, and my children; I will not go out free," then his master shall bring him to the judges.
+He shall also bring him to the door, or to the doorpost, and his master shall pierce his ear with an awl; and he shall serve him forever.

 In one sense, as Christians we say this every time we exercise our free will to obey God.
 This is part of the promise that we are making to God.